KSDaemon/wampy.js/README.md

 'use strict';

 import { Wampy } from 'wampy';
-import * as wampyCS from 'wampy-cryptosign';
+import * as wampyCS from 'wampy/cryptosign';
 // or you can import only the "sign" method
-// import { sign } from 'wampy-cryptosign';
+// import { sign } from 'wampy/cryptosign';

 // Manual authentication using signed message wampy = new Wampy('wss://wamp.router.url', {